IvanGlebov/labs/README.md

 Tasks completed by Ivan Glebov.
 ITMO.

 Complete progress:

-1. Completed.
+# 1. Encryption algorithms
-  # Encryption algorithms
+  Completed

-2. Completed.
+# 2. Sudoky game
-  # Sudoky game
+  Completed

-3. In progress.
+# 3. Game of life
-  # Game of life
+  In progress
 life_proto.py is ready except next_generation function.
 It needs fixex to operate full game area instead of a square.

-4. Not started.
+# 4. PyVSC
-  # PyVSC
+  Not started

-5. Not started
+# 5. Vk API
-  # Vk API
+  Not started